Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Results

 \subsection{Task MedProcNER}

-In the MedProcNER task, GPT-4 performed significantly better than GPT-3.5-turbo, but was not able to compete with the best performing system.
-Our simple gazetteer based entity linking and indexing approach performed poorly compared to the top performing system.
-The performance of the other participating systems is not yet published as of writing.
+In the MedProcNER task, GPT-4 performed better than GPT-3.5-turbo, but was not able to compete with the best performing system.
+The results are shown in Table \ref{tab:medProcNer}.
+Our simple gazetteer based entity linking and indexing approach performed poorly compared to the top-performing system.
+At the time of this writing, the performance of other systems involved in the task has not been published yet.

-Even though the few-shot NER approach didn't compete with the top performing system in the MedProcNER task, it still indicates that GPT-4 can be used for specialized domains in multilingual tasks while only using a minimal amount of training data.
+Even though the few-shot NER approach did not compete with the top-performing system in the MedProcNER task, it still indicates that GPT-4 can be used for specialized domains in multilingual tasks while only using a minimal amount of training data.